Rieenna has been an online writer for 10 years. Among the topics that interest her are travel and different cultures.

 Rakhi is celebrated every year around the month of August.
 The basic concept of this event is:

-- The sister ties a string on her brother's wrist which signifies that her brother will protect her from any harm and she wishes his well-being.
+- The sister ties a string on her brother's wrist, which signifies that her brother will protect her from any harm, and she wishes for his well-being.

 - The brother gives his sister a gift.
 This gift could be anything from money to something quite elaborate.

 This was a quick snapshot of the celebration.
 But there is a lot more to it and much more preparation that goes into it.

 While growing up, I always looked forward to Raksha Bandhan because of the sweets and gifts.
 I never really asked why we had this event.
 It was only later that I became curious.
-I learned that there are many ancient stories that contributed in this celebration becoming a yearly event.
+I learned that many ancient stories contributed to this celebration becoming a yearly event.

 One such story is when Indrani tied a string given to her by Lord Vishnu around her husband, Lord Indra's, wrist.
 This string would protect him from the demons during the war between the Gods and the Demons.

 A few weeks before Raksha Bandhan, preparation begins.
-All the girls either start looking for unique rakhis (strings) for their brothers or they start making them.
+All the girls either start looking for unique rakhis (strings) for their brothers or start making them.
 It would also be another excuse to go shopping for new clothes and jewellery.
 The boys, on the other hand, would shop for new clothes for themselves.
 The guys would also be thinking of what to buy for their sister to give as gift.

 Many different types of rakhis exist to choose from.
 You have the simple type that are just strings, and then you have the extreme opposite that can be completely elaborate.
 The rakhis in different colors also signify different relationships: